 Master Reneta Pereira is an Owner at Canadian Family Taekwondo programs.
 Having begun her training in Taekwondo in 2005 in Toronto, Master Periera is a 5th Dan Black Belt.

 Reneta attended a sports high school in Plovdiv, Bulgaria where she specialized in swimming and gymnastics, and won many international awards.
 She subsequently enrolled in a medical university where she studied rehabilitation therapy, physiotherapy, message therapy and kinesiology.
-She also competed in the modern fifetlon (long gun shooting, running, swimming, rowing, and sailing).
 Since 1992, she has worked in rehabilitative therapy at many clinics and hospitals and continues her training and education in that field.
 She is the owner of CFTP Natural and Integrative Medicine Centre.
-Currently achieved Master degree in natural and integrative medicine at Quantum University and working toward her Doctor Degree.
+She is a doctor in Integrative Medicine and achieved her Doctorate Degree in Integrative Medicine at Quantum University.

 Reneta speaks Bulgarian, Russian, Hebrew and English